Telling Lies (video game): Plot

-Meanwhile, David has problems with his wife Emma and daughter Alba.
+Meanwhile, David has problems with his wife Emma (Kerry Bishé) and daughter Alba.
 While David was undercover, Emma’s mother Laura moved in.
-During David's mission, Laura developed dementia and passed away, despite medical care by Steven, an anaesthesiologist hired by the couple.
+During David's mission, Laura developed dementia and died, despite medical care by Steven, an anaesthesiologist hired by the couple.
 In addition, it is revealed that when David was Emma's boyfriend, he killed Paul, Emma’s abusive ex-boyfriend, with Emma as an unwilling accomplice.

-To cope with stress, David had been having conversations with a sex worker named Maxine Williams, who ran a webcam chatroom with multiple aliases.
+To cope with stress, David had been having conversations with a sex worker named Maxine Williams (Angela Sarafyan), who ran a webcam chatroom with multiple aliases.
 David paid her for conversation, and shared personal stories with Maxine, including his identity.
 As his life falls apart, David begins believing he has a real connection with Maxine.
 She bans him, and when he keeps returning, reveals that everything he knows about her is a lie, and that she has recorded their conversations, and will release them if he keeps following her.
 David tracks her down with Harry's help.
 Maxine is prepared, has already released the videos, and shoots David in the leg, as police arrives.

 This destroys his relationship with Emma, who had grown scared of him.
 David begins living alone, estranged from his wife and Ava.
 He tries to reconnect with them, but both reject him.
 David commits suicide by detonating explosives on his boat, potentially destroying the bridge.
 After reviewing the videos, Karen leaks them.

 The mid-credits scene shows Emma’s, Ava’s, or Maxine’s fate, depending on the videos the player has watched.
 Both Emma and Ava move on to a new life without David and continue to raise their daughters.
 Maxine leaves her place in Cleveland, Ohio and opens a cam agency in New York, going on to become a novelist writing crime stories with ‘strong female leads’.